NxPKG/khulnasoft-docs/content/cache/how-to/cache-rules.md

 To create a new cache rule:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account and domain.
 2. Go to **Caching** > **Cache Rules**.
 3. Select **Create cache rule**.
 4. Enter a descriptive name for the rule in **Rule name**.